-Registered Nurses with an Associate’s Degree or Diploma in Nursing are eligible to apply directly to The University of North Carolina at Chapel Hill School of Nursing’s Master’s Program for the Health Care Systems Specialist Advanced Practice area.
+Registered Nurses with an Associate’s Degree or Diploma in Nursing are eligible to apply directly to The University of North Carolina at Chapel Hill School of Nursing’s Master’s Program.

 Registered nurses must complete 51 college-level credits including specific pre-nursing courses prior to enrollment in the master’s program.
-(Students may apply prior to completing the courses, with a plan to complete all pre-requisites prior to acceptance.
-Please call for more specific information.)
+(Beginning with the application for Fall 2017 matriculation, applicants must have completed all prerequisites by the January application deadline.)

 Applicants must meet admissions requirements of the University’s Graduate School as well as the School of Nursing’s requirements for master’s applicants.
 Due to course sequencing, RN-MSN applicants are only admitted for fall term matriculation.

-Registered nurse applicants will complete the integrated online Graduate School/MSN Application, which requires competitive scores on the Graduate Record Exam (GRE), and a minimum GPA of 3.0 on a 4.0 scale (using only courses that comprise the 51 pre-requisite course credits) is expected.
-Additionally, applicants must also have one year minimum practice as a Registered Nurse prior to enrollment.
+Registered nurse applicants will complete the integrated online Graduate School/MSN Application, having a minimum GPA of 3.0 on a 4.0 scale (using only courses that comprise the 51 pre-requisite course credits) is expected.
+Additionally, applicants must also have minimally one year clinical experience as a Registered Nurse prior to enrollment.

 |English Composition||3 credits|